jhurag/Portofolio-Projects/README.md

 Some mini C# projects that i use as portofolio.

-Use branches to circle trough projects.
+Use branches to circle through  projects.